 - March 1, 2016.
 Ben Langmead is announced as the winner of the 2016 Benjamin Franklin Award in the Life Sciences, in recognition of his contributions to open-source bioinformatics software.

 - February 19, 2016.
 Daehwan Kim, Li Song, Florian Breitwieser and Steven Salzberg release a new, very rapid and memory-efficient system, Centrifuge, for the classification of DNA sequences from microbial samples, with ...(read more)

 - January 2016.
 Michael Schatz joins the Hopkins CS Department and CCB as an Associate Professor.
 Dr. Schatz, formerly at Cold Spring Harbor Laboratory, is widely known for his work on genome assembly algorithms and next-generation ...(read more)

 - November 15, 2015.
 The Hopkins Microbiome consortium website is now open, with links to research groups, seminars, and recent publications related to microbiome research around campus.

-In addition to its research program, CCB provides bioinformatics expertise to departments and centers throughout the Schools of Medicine and Public Health, through a consulting group trained in the latest computational methods.
-CCB provides the computing hardware for the analyses run through its consulting group.
+In addition to its research program, CCB provides bioinformatics expertise to departments and centers throughout the Schools of Medicine and Public Health, through a consulting group trained in the latest computational methods for sequence analysis.
 More about CCB ...»